stitchdata/docs/_account-security/security/sso/azure-active-directory-single-sign-on-guide.md

           - title: "Download the app's federation metadata XML file"
             anchor: "download-app-saml-metadata-file"
             content: |
-              The last step to configuing the app's SAML is to download its SAML metadata file, or the Federation Metdata XML file.
+              The last step to configuring the app's SAML is to download its SAML metadata file, or the Federation Metadata XML file.
 This is required to connect your {{ page.display-name }} app with Stitch and enable SSO.

               **Note**: Downloading this file before completing the previous steps will result in errors in Stitch.